Nikon D4S vs Sony A7R III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D4S and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the D4S and the A7R III have been discontinued, but can regularly be found used on ebay.
 The D4S was replaced by the Nikon D5, while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D4S and A7R III can be found, respectively, in the Nikon D4S Manual (free pdf) or the online Sony A7R III Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D4S or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.